 TWILLEY: Fran told us that a lot of these very underthought through foods were named and shamed as pure laziness by a British fantasy and sci fi novelist called Diana Wynne Jones, in a satirical book called the The Tough Guide To Fantasyland that came out in 1996.

-WILDE: Um, way bread and journey cake is another one that she looks at.
+WILDE: Stew seems to be an odd choice as a staple food.
+Since on rough calculation, it takes 40 times as long to prepare as steak.
+Way bread and journey cake is another one that she looks at.
 And that’s, you know, a flat cake infinitely nutritious and weighing almost nothing.
 On with which tourists, and she means to fantasy land, may sustain themselves for long periods.

 TWILLEY: Diana is looking at you, Lord of the Rings.

-LEGOLAS: One small bite is enough to fill the stomach of a grown man.
+LEGOLAS: Lembas!
+Elvish way bread.
+One small bite is enough to fill the stomach of a grown man.

 MERRY: How many did you eat?

 PIPPIN: Four.
-(Burps)
+[BURPS]

 WILDE: And I think, when she started doing that, people really started looking at the assumptions that they’d made.